kherge-archive/php-annotations/README.md

 [![Build Status][]](https://travis-ci.org/herrera-io/php-annotations)

-Annotations is a generalized version of the [Doctrine Annotations][] library.
-It is designed to work with Doctrine style annotations, but without requiring that annotation classes or constants exist.
-The library provides a way to tokenize annotations and convert them to other formats.
+The Annotations library is for tokenizing and converting Doctrine-styled [annotations][].
+Unlike the Doctrine Annotations library, this one does not require that classes or constants exist, nor are they evaluated.

-> The [`DocLexer`][] class from the Doctrine Annotations library is used.
+> The [`DocLexer`][] class from the Doctrine Annotations library is used
+> to generate the tokens from the annotated docblocks.
+This library handles
+> the filtering, validation, and conversion of those tokens.

 Example
 -------